4 July 2026

 GenAI models not only summarise information about candidates but also shape their public image.
 Through the research of Michał Drewnicki, I illustrate why a name alone is insufficient in local elections.

-AI and Local Elections in KrakówKraków as a local election laboratory in the age of generative AI.
-Photo by Vitalii Onyshchuk / Unsplash
+Kraków as a local laboratory for elections in the age of generative AI.Photo: Vitalii Onyshchuk / Unsplash

 They don’t even need to… know any names.
 They don’t need to know who belongs to which committee.
 They don’t have to follow press conferences.
 Generally, they don’t have to do much.
 But they can.
-They can ask: “who in Kraków has the best transport programme?”, “which candidate is associated with Nowa Huta?”, “who wants to change the Clean Transport Zone?”, “does the PiS candidate have local government experience?”, “who is specifically addressing the cost of living in this election?”.
+They can ask: “Who in Kraków has the best transport programme?”, “Which candidate is associated with Nowa Huta?”, “Who wants to change the Clean Transport Zone?”, “Does the PiS candidate have local government experience?”, “Who is specifically addressing the cost of living in this election?”.

 And they will get an answer.